vkarmendra/servicedemo/README.md

 # servicedemo
-Topshelf Serilog Powershell script
+Demo project to see how topshelf works and installing the same.

-*** To install topshelf service using power shell script
+### To install topshelf service using power shell script

 > powershell -ExecutionPolicy ByPass -File .\installservice.ps1 '&lt;ServiceDisplayName>' '&lt;TopShelfServicePath>'